caltechlibrary/andor/docs/Workflow-Use-Cases.md

 ```

 Olive's workflow is then to create, edit update or delete
-any object with a group of "olive" (her objects) and because
+any object with a workflow queue of "olive" (her objects) and because
-she is a member of the writer's group she has permission to
+she is a member of the writer's workflow queue she has permission to
 change the ownership of her object to "reviewer".
 At this
 point she will not be able to see or change the object.
 It is
 now the reviewer's responsibility to do something with that object.